Keishi Ōtomo: 2011-present: Rurouni Kenshin and wider acclaim

 The Rurouni Kenshin series has garnered international acclaim.
 The first overseas screening of all five films and the international premiere of the final two parts were held at the 24th Shanghai International Film Festival to an enthusiastic audience, the first franchise outside of Hollywood to do so.

 Soon after the film's release in Japan, the films were made available for viewing on Netflix for the global fan base.
 The film achieved the highest viewer ranking of No. 4 worldwide, including English-speaking countries.
 The unprecedented critical and financial success of the franchise helped revitalize the manga-to-live-action adaptations in Japan.

-His latest film will be released in 2023.
+Ōtomo was brought on board as director for the opening and real-time cinematics of Rise of The Rōnin and was impressed by how Team Ninja have done their research and focused on every detail in the game's universe.